GEC Expectations

 -

-We all would like to solve the world's problems, but the quickest way to make an impact is to start where you are with the issues that impact your local communities.
+We all want to solve the world's problems, but the quickest way to make an impact is to start where you are: with the issues that impact your local communities.

 -

-Successful projects aim to identify the most pressing issues impacting your community and seek to understand the people it impacts.
+Successful projects aim to identify the most pressing issues impacting your community and seek to understand the people they impact.

 Implement and Measure The Impact